thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Comments

 Comments come in two forms

   * line comments

    ```
    // descriptive stuff
    ```
   * multiline comments

   ```
   /*
     These
     are
     comments on
     many lines
   */

   ```

 ## JS Primitive Data Types:

 What's a primitive data type?
-For now, you can think of a primitive data type as anything in Javascript that is not an object (we'll get to objects in just a bit).
+For now, you can think of a primitive data type as anything in JavaScript that is not an object (we'll get to objects in just a bit).

-There are six primitive data types in Javascript: string, number, boolean, null, undefined, and (as of ES2015) symbol.
+There are six primitive data types in JavaScript: string, number, boolean, null, undefined, and (as of ES2015) symbol.
 In particular, array is not a primitive data type.
 We'll discuss each of these types briefly below.
 Oh, also, array is not a primitive data type.
 And while we're on the subject, do you know what is NOT a primitive data type?
 That's right, array!

 Exercise: Give an example of something that is not a primitive data type.
 (Hint: Say array.)